Thursday, January 7, 2016

 “By knowledge the rooms are filled with all precious and pleasant riches.”

-God never leaves us without hope and always seems to have a plan worked out to help us because of our failings, as we find in Jeremiah chapter thirty-one, verse thirty-three:
+God never leaves us without hope and always has a plan to help us because of our failings, as we find in Jeremiah chapter thirty-one, verse thirty-three:

 “But this is the covenant that I will make with the house of Israel after those days, says the Lord: I will put my law within them, and I will write it on their hearts; and I will be their God, and they shall be my people.”
-Only, we need to know what that law is exactly if we are to abide by it, and in the event we break the Law, we need to know how we broke the Law in order to repent.
+However, we need to know what that law is exactly; if we are to abide by it.
+And in the event we break the Law, we need to know how we broke the Law before we can truly repent.

 The True Jew

-The Bible says a true Jew is a son of Abraham, and this has nothing to do with physical birth, rather it is a matter of faith.
+The Bible says a true Jew is a son of Abraham, and this has nothing to do with physical birth; rather, it is a matter of faith.
 Being adopted into the family of God is the same as being adopted into the family of Abraham.
-The Apostle Paul in Romans, chapter four, is very clear about who are the sons of Abraham:
+The Apostle Paul, in Romans chapter four, is very clear about who the sons of Abraham are:

 “That is why it depends on faith, in order that the promise may rest on grace and be guaranteed to all his offspring—not only to the adherent of the law but also to the one who shares the faith of Abraham, who is the father of us all” (Romans 4:16).

 We will find that the Ten Commandments have more to offer us today than what most people think.
-Basically, Jesus even went as far to say that if we do not believe what Moses wrote, we would not believe Him, even if He were raised from the dead (John 5:46-47; Luke 16:31).
-It is always tempting to throw the baby out with the bath water, and many people do, by incorrectly saying that the Old Testament and the Ten Commandments have been done away with.
-This is because many like to believe there is no longer accountability for sin and the New Testament and the commandments to love God and our neighbors as ourselves have superseded the Old Testament and the Ten Commandments.
+Basically, Jesus even went as far as to say that if we do not believe what Moses wrote, we would not believe Him, even if He were raised from the dead (John 5:46-47; Luke 16:31).
+It is always tempting to throw the baby out with the bathwater, and many people do, by incorrectly saying that the Old Testament and the Ten Commandments have been done away with.
+This is because many like to believe that there is no longer accountability for sin.
+They like to believe that the New Testament and the commandments to love God and our neighbors as ourselves, along with grace, have superseded the Old Testament and the Ten Commandments.

 “Hear, O Israel: The Lord our God, the Lord is One.
 You shall love the Lord your God with all your heart, and with all your soul, and with all your might.”